 In Search the App Store, look for the Datalert app by typing Datalert in the search window.

-Select the Datalert app, and select OK.
+Select the Datalert app, and choose Select.

 Complete the remaining steps to create an app for iOS.

 Assign the Datalert app to the corporate device group